 During the discussion, make sure your children know that the divorce is not their fault.
 Explain that both parents love them even though they might not live together with both of them.
 Also, let them know that it is okay to ask questions.
 This will help them to better understand divorce.

 If you need advice talking to your children during family law cases, there are many resources available that can help you during this difficult time.
-A family law attorney El Paso area residents turn to with divorce issues can suggest a child counselor to help ease the tension involved with divorce and visitation.
+A family law attorney El Paso area residents turn to for advice with divorce issues can suggest a child counselor to help ease the tension involved with divorce and visitation.